Kill, County Kildare: Churches

 The village has two churches; St Brigid's (Catholic) Church and St John's (Church of Ireland).
 The latter contains an unusual organ (normal colour of keys is reversed) donated by the Bourke (Earls of Mayo) family, who were the landlords based in Palmerstown House in the 18th and 19th centuries, and a rare "half door" at the entrance to the building, outside of which is an early stone font.

 In the Catholic Church, the parish of Kill was united with that of nearby Lyons in 1693.
 The current Catholic church was built in 1821 and extended in 1973.
-The chapel bell in Kill was said to have been the first in Ireland to ring in celebration of Catholic Emancipation in 1829.
+The chapel bell in Kill was said to have been the first in Ireland to ring in celebration of Catholic emancipation in 1829.

 St Brigid's Well in Hartwell (probably an earlier site of worship) was a place of pilgrimage until the 19th century and a sally tree covered with votive rags was recorded here in the 1890s.
 There are ruins of another 14th-century church in Kerdiffstown.

-Social activities and clubs
+Culture

 Branches of Muintir na Tíre (1954) and Macra na Feirme (1955) were established in the village.
-There is an active branch of the Irish Countrywomen's Association (ICA)'s most famous chairperson was Patsy Lawlor, née Broughal, President, 1976-79.
-The Kill History Group, which meets in the Parish Meeting Room on the fourth Monday of the month, discusses topics of local interest.
+There is a branch of the Irish Countrywomen's Association (ICA).
+The ICA's former national president, Patsy Lawlor, was from Kill.
+The Kill History Group meets locally to discuss topics of local interest.

 Sport

-Kill was the location of the Irish Masters in snooker from 1979 to 2000, at Goff's sales ring.
+The Irish Masters in snooker was held in Kill, at Goff's sales ring, from 1979 to 2000.

 Kill GAA reached the semi-finals of the Kildare SF championships in 1962.
 Kill player Kieran O'Malley was a member of the Kildare team that contested the 1958 National Football League final.
 Kill GAA club also won both Junior A and Junior B County football championships, the Jack Higgins Cup, and were awarded club of the year in 1992.
 A field now overrun by the N7 staged the 1939 Leinster camogie final.

 Motorcyclist Ernie Lyons won the Senior Manx Grand Prix in 1946.

+Rugby player Adam Byrne has represented Ireland at 7s and the 15s and has played for both Leinster and Connacht.